Butler takes over late, Heat rally past Warriors 116-109

 ”I thought our energy was better at times,” Golden State’s Draymond Green said. ”But we’ve still got to put it together and win games.”

-Curry had his 10th regular season triple-double.
+It was the 10th regular season triple-double for Curry.
 But a call that went Miami’s way denied him a chance to tie the game with 1:39 left.

 Curry was hit on the hand by Butler as he tried a 3-pointer, with the Warriors down three.
-A foul was called, and Butler argued.
-That convinced Spoelstra to challenge the call.
+A foul was called, and Butler argued – something he rarely does.
+Spoelstra said he took his cue from that reaction.

 ”Just kind of went on a leap of faith,” Spoelstra said.

 It worked.
-The referees determined Butler hit Curry on the hand after the ball was gone; Butler said he also hit the ball first.
+The referees gathered and determined Butler hit Curry on the hand after the ball was gone; Butler said he also hit the ball first.

 ”They had a high-five,” referee Bill Kennedy said.